 When you’ve been “fasting” for several hours – for example, overnight – your liver puts out more glucose to fuel your body, and your pancreas in turn has to secrete more insulin.
 “This goes on until the pancreas can’t keep up as well,” Jenkins says.
 “So it ‘gives up the ghost’ and you start to see your blood-glucose level rising.”

-What are the risks of prediabetes?
+What are the symptoms and risks of prediabetes?

 But there are other adverse effects, too.
-Because prediabetes mimics what’s going on in your body during type 2 diabetes, but on a smaller scale, many of the side-effects associated with diabetes can also occur if you have prediabetes.
+Prediabetes mimics what’s going on in your body during type 2 diabetes, but on a smaller scale.
+Because of this, many of the side-effects linked to diabetes can also occur if you have prediabetes.

 How to prevent prediabetes from becoming type 2 diabetes

-Fortunately, you don’t need lots of “health hacks” or pricey supplements to manage your risk of developing prediabetes.
+Fortunately, you don’t need lots of “health hacks” or pricey supplements to manage your risk of developing prediabetes or type 2 diabetes.
 Jenkins says that the basics of a healthy lifestyle are the best defence against the disease.
 Here’s what to do:

 - Maintain a healthy body weight.
 Being overweight is the largest risk factor for prediabetes and type 2 diabetes.
 Research conducted at Leicester General Hospital in the United Kingdom found that even a small, sustained loss of just a few pounds is enough to lower your risk and may even reverse prediabetes.

-By catching prediabetes early, you can act fast to lower or eliminate the chance of developing type 2 diabetes — and put yourself on track to stay healthy for life.
+By catching prediabetes early, you can act fast to lower or eliminate the chance of developing type 2 diabetes.
+You’ll also put yourself on track to stay healthy for life.